 You can ask us to stop sending you marketing messages at any time by following the opt-out links on any marketing message we may send to you.

-Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of services we have previously provided to you.
+If you opt-out of receiving these marketing messages, this will not apply to personal data provided to us as a result of services we have previously provided to you.

 Change of purpose

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 5. Disclosures of your personal data

 We may share your personal data with the parties set out below for the purposes set out in the table above.

 - Service providers acting as processors based in the EU who provide IT and system administration services, website development and hosting services and identity verification and fraud protection services.